Watercolor tattoos are a hot button issue in the world of ink.

 It sort of echoes the tension in the tattoo world as new techniques come into the scene.

-Now, as fine art techniques enter the world of tattoo, they aren’t considered ‘proper’ for that arena.
+Now, as fine art techniques enter the world of tattoos, they aren’t considered ‘proper’ for that arena.

 It’s fascinating to consider where the borders are.